[EagerLoad] Which is more useful, leftJoin or with? [N+1 problem]

 "select * from `blogs` where `blogs`.`blog_id` = ? and `blogs`.`blog_id` is not null"

-The initial query to retrieve all records is executed once + N queries are issued.
+So, the initial query to retrieve all records is issued once, plus N queries in total.

 The problem is that, naturally, as many queries as there are chapters, the load is increased and this is simply a problem